 From the village, the dirt road track heads north between the ‘Sua’ and ‘Nwetwe’ salt pans.
 Dense bush and trees line each side and the area is generally flat, so you don’t really know where you are.
 It is a dirt road with sections of soft sand, some mud ruts and lighter coloured ‘beachy’ sand.

 There was dry, cracked muddy sand with soft, sticky, muddy dirt and soil underneath.
-The plains stretched on, the route indicated veering away and then back to the trails left by previous explorers.
+The plains stretched on, the route veering away and then back to the trails left by previous explorers.
 At a certain point, with the sun far past the yardarm, I was of the opinion that we were quite lost.

 We asked him to confirm our direction of travel and he gave a relaxed smile and pointed us to follow a track (he must have heard this many times before).
 He asked for a couple of cans of coke, which we gave him, and wondered what someone must do for a living so far out into the bush.

 I had visions of getting bogged down, stuck, unable to extricate ourselves and nobody around to help us out of our predicament.
-We would have to bivouac until winter or our water ran out, living off the land and hunting for survival.
-Although there was nothing to hunt, no animals to be seen, just a call from an invisible bird echoing in the distance.
+We would have to bivouac until winter or if our water ran out – whichever came first.
+Living off the land and hunting for survival.
+The trouble is there is nothing to hunt, no animals to be seen, just a call from an invisible bird echoing in the distance.

 A random sign

 A random sign materialises out of the shimmer.
 It is the intersection of tracks leading to Kubu Island and The Adventure Camp.
-It strikes us that not a great many people will ever see this and it may be the most remote roadsign we have come across, but it serves to affirm that we are indeed not completely lost.
+It strikes us that not a great many people will ever see this and it may be the most remote roadsign we have come across.
+But it serves to affirm that we are indeed not completely lost.